SharePoint/sp-dev-docs/docs/spfx/use-aadhttpclient.md

   ```

   > [!NOTE]
-  > For the value of the **resource** property, you can specify either the **displayName** or the **objectId** of the application to which you want to request permissions.
-Using the displayName not only is more readable but also allows you to build your solution once and reuse it across multiple tenants.
-While the objectId of an Azure AD application is different on each tenant, the displayName stays the same.
+  > For the value of the **resource** property, you need to specify the **displayName** of the application to which you want to request permissions.
+If you specify the resource using its **objectId**, you will get an error when trying to approve the permission request.

 3. If you want to request multiple permission scopes for the given resource, specify each scope in a separate entry, for example: